We offer expert veterinary orthopaedic care for your pets.

 Where necessary, financial data may comprise insurance details or credit/debit card details, which will be stored for the performance of a contract.
-This information will be stored as a paper file within a locked filing cabinet within a secure room.
+This information will be stored securely.
 This data will not be stored electronically.
 This data can only be accessed by the data controllers named above.
-This data will be destroyed upon completion of the contract, when no further veterinary treatment is anticipated to be performed by EoEVetS.
+This data will be destroyed within 48 hours of collection.

 With consent, this data comprises the individual referring veterinary surgeon’s name, the practice name and address, practice telephone number and practice email address.
 This will be stored on the VetIT register to allow us to update the referring veterinary surgeons with the progress of the pets referred.